umd-coding-workshop/workshops/tutorial1/exercise4/README.md

     cat hamlet2-2.txt | grep Rosencrantz

-That's pretty good, but what exactly is this output?
+That seems pretty good, but what exactly is this output?
 Cat has sent the entire contents of act 2, scene 2 to the standard output, which is normally the screen.
-But the pipe redirects that output instead to the next commnad in the pipeline, namely grep.
-Grep then takes the incoming lines and searches them for the specified search string, "Rosencratz".
-It filters out lines that do not contain that string, and prints only those that do.
+But the pipe redirects that output instead to the next command in the pipeline, namely grep.
+Grep then takes the incoming lines and searches them for the specified search string, "Rosencrantz".
+It filters out lines that do not contain that string (i.e. lines that don't match the specified 'expression' or 'pattern'), and prints only those that match.

-As you can see most, but not all of these matches are Rosenctrantz's lines, thanks to the cues in the original text.
-We can try to filter out Hamlet's line that happened to contain your character's name "Rosencrantz!
-Good lads, how do ye both?" by doing the following:
+As you can see most, but not all, of these matches are Rosenctrantz's lines, thanks to the speaker cues in the original text.
+We can try to filter the one line of Hamlet's that happened to match our pattern -- "Rosencrantz!
+Good lads, how do ye both?" -- with the following pipeline by specifying that grep should match only the name followed by a period:

     cat hamlet2-2.txt | grep Rosencrantz.

 Hmm.
 That didn't work.
-Why did grep still match on the "Rosencrantz!" opening?
+Why did the line beginning with "Rosencrantz!" still match our pattern?
 The answer is that '.' has a special meaning in the grep syntax, namely matching any character.
-So it matched both the period and the exclamation point (and spaces for that matter).
-How can we indicate an actual period?
-The answer is by excaping:
+So the dot special character in our regular expression actually matches both a period and an exclamation point (and spaces or any other character for that matter).
+So how can we indicate that we want to match only an actual period?
+The answer is by using escaping:

     cat hamlet2-2.txt | grep Rosencrantz\\.

-What if you wanted to sort those lines in order to create an index to the speeches of your character.
+The double backslash tells grep to treat the period literally, so now it only matches the lines beginning with Rosencrantz's speaker cue.
+Now what if you wanted to sort all those lines, perhaps in order to create an index to the speeches of your character?
 For that you would just add one more segment to your pipeline:

     cat hamlet2-2.txt | grep Rosencrantz\\. | sort

 Now we're getting back only Rosencrantz's lines, sorted alphabetically.
-But it is not all of this character's dialogue, but rather only the first line of each speech.
-There are ways to construct grep expressions that will retrieve all lines (through the trailing blank line that mark a change in speaker), but that is a sufficently complicated task that is better left aside for now.
-Suffice it to say that we've only barely scratched the surface of the utility of grep.
+It is not all of this character's dialogue, but rather only the first line of each speech.
+There are ways to construct grep expressions that will retrieve all lines (by utilizing the trailing blank line that marks a change in speaker), but that is a sufficently complicated task that is better left aside for now.
+Suffice it to say that we've only barely scratched the surface of the many things you can do with grep.

-###6) File Editors
+## 6. File Editors

 The final topic for this exercise is to introduce two of the possible editor programs that you might choose to use to edit files in the terminal.
 The first one will be familar to anyone who ever used a command-line emial interface such as Pine.